leopedraza/R2C_Vault/README.md

 # Racing to the Cloud Vault

-Crea un Vault y una llave para cifrar texto
+Crea un Vault y una llave para descifrar texto

 Vamos a descifrar la URL de Racing to the Cloud!